syncfusion-content/windowsforms-docs/WindowsForms/ColorPickerUIAdv/Color-Groups.md

-> Note: The properties to customize the color groups are similar to default color groups.
-See how to Customize the Color Groups in_ Customizing the Color Groups _topic.
+N> The properties to customize the color groups are similar to default color groups.
+See how to Customize the Color Groups in [Customizing the Color Groups](#customizincolor-items)topic.

-# Customizing the Color Groups
+## Customizing the Color Groups

-## Adding Color Items and sub items to Color Groups
+### Adding Color Items and sub items to Color Groups

 The below properties lets you add color items and sub items.